RPeGio/RPeGio/README.md

 ---

-> You can also follow my music platform if interested:
+> You can also follow my music platform account if interested:
 <a href="https://music.163.com/#/artist?id=34779628">NetEase Cloudmusic</a>
 <a href="https://y.qq.com/n/ryqq/singer/002h6aOv121rJ5">QQ Music</a>